We all should give a salute to the writers’ loved ones.

 4. Travel Adventures

-* Why spend the day in Paris when we can visit the trenches on the Somme?
+Why would we spend the day in Paris when we can visit the trenches on the Somme?

-* I thought it was your idea to visit all the French and Indian War battlefields.
+Wasn’t it your idea to visit all the French and Indian War battlefields?

 “Can you give me a sensory description of an olive?”